 One of the more difficult things for an IT consultant is self-promotion.
 You have incredible skills and knowledge, but none of that matters if the people who need you don’t know that you exist.
 Self-promotion is essential, but advertising, networking, and maintenance can be expensive.
 The good news is, most of these costs are tax deductible.
 Anything from purchasing an ad in techcrunch to upgrading your LinkedIn subscription can be counted against your income.
 When it comes to social media sites like Facebook, it’s important to have distinct business and personal profiles.
 The rules for these spaces are similar to a home office – to be tax deductible, it has to be exclusively business related.

 As a self-employed IT consultant, some of your most significant expenses will be insurance related.
 Because it’s essential to the health and wellness of both you and your business, you can deduct most insurance expenses come tax time.

-Many independent contractors will avoid purchasing professional liability insurance because the high prices and year long commitments pull it over their budget.
-However, because most clients will require IT consultants to be insured - whether explicitly in a contract or implicitly in their hiring decisions - your premiums will be tax deductible.
-Another way to soften the financial blow business insurance can have is to purchase usage based products tailored to your contracts, rather than year long policies.
-For help building your perfect policy, reach out to Bunker’s insurance advisors anytime at email@example.com.
+Many independent contractors will avoid purchasing professional liability insurance because of the high prices and year-long commitments pull it over their budget.
+However, because most clients will require IT consultants to be insured – whether explicitly in a contract or implicitly in their hiring decisions – your premiums will be tax deductible.
+Another way to soften the financial blow business insurance can have is to purchase usage based products tailored to your contracts, rather than year-long policies.
+For help building your perfect policy, reach out to Bunker’s insurance advisors anytime at firstname.lastname@example.org.
 Bunker’s Digital Certificates of Insurance make it easy to keep track of your business insurance expenses when tax season rolls around.